netxms/netxms-doc/admin/concepts.rst

 NetXMS agent is daemon or service that is installed on nodes to provide additional monitoring options and can be used like :term:`SNMP` agent or NetXMS agent proxy.
 Agent implements communication with server and work with configuration.
 Agent functionality is extended with subagents.
+Server uses 4701 port to communicate with agents.

 There are default OS subagents and manually loaded like file manager, ping or others.
 There are different types of subagents.
 It can be just